13. Graphics#

 oma

-graphics parameter (in text lines, based on the height of the default font); by default, they equal to 0;figure region:
+graphics parameter (in text lines, based on the height of the default font); by default, they are equal to 0;figure region:

 a) inner (plot) margins, by default